rickyriskiawan/fullstackopen/README.md

-To see submissions, you can check the relevant branch.
+To see submissions, you can check the relevant folder.